-The HERE platform protects your data through security and durability practices.
+The HERE platform protects your data using security and durability best practices.

 The HERE platform utilizes industry-standard data security best practices to protect your data: